Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 As concerns soft matching, the potentials of order $1/(m^2 r^3)$ must be determined with one-loop precision, the $1/(m r^2)$ potential with two-loop precision, and the $1/r$ Coulomb potential at three loops, since $r$ counts as the Bohr radius $1/(m \alpha_s)$.
 Except for the Coulomb potential, the coefficients of the other potentials have been calculated in~\cite{Kniehl:2001ju,Kniehl:2002br}, but again these results are not sufficient for the cross section calculations, since the $O(\epsilon)$ terms of all these potentials are needed.
 We repeated the calculation of the one-loop $1/(m^2 r^3)$ potentials, confirm the results of~\cite{Kniehl:2002br} and provide the expressions for the $O(\epsilon)$ terms in this paper (see also~\cite{Wuester:2003}).
-The $O(\epsilon)$ term of the two-loop $1/(m r^2)$ potential coefficient $b_2$ remains presently unknown.
-As concerns the three-loop Coulomb potential, the fermionic contributions to the three-loop coefficient $a_3$ have been calculated first in~\cite{Smirnov:2008pn} and the full result is now also known~\cite{Anzai:2009tm,Smirnov:2009fh}.
+The $O(\epsilon)$ term of the two-loop $1/(m r^2)$ potential coefficient $b_2$ can be found in \cite{Beneke:2014qea}.
+As concerns the three-loop Coulomb potential, the fermionic contributions to the three-loop coefficient $a_3$ have been calculated first in~\cite{Smirnov:2008pn} and the full result is now also known~\cite{Anzai:2009tm,Smirnov:2009fh}, including its fully analytic expression~\cite{Lee:2016cgz}.

-To summarize: the matching coefficients required for the NNNLO calculation of the heavy-quark production cross section near threshold are known except for the non-fermionic contributions to $c_3$, and the $O(\epsilon)$ terms of $b_2$.
-Out of these, only $c_3$ is expected to have a major impact on the final result~\cite{Beneke:2007gj,Beneke:2008ec}.
-Work on these missing contributions is in progress.
+To summarize: the matching coefficients required for the NNNLO calculation of the heavy-quark production cross section near threshold are complete.\footnote{Except for the flavour-singlet contribution to the three-loop matching coefficient $c_3$, discussed in section~\ref{sec:momentumregions}, which is expected to be small.}